esper-io/console_docs/docs/provisioning-template/createtemplate.md

-Whenever you use any template Qr code to provision a device, this group liking will determine where that device will be positioned in the esper platform.
+Whenever you use any template Qr code to provision a device, this group liking will determine where that device will be positioned in the Esper platform.
 So users can assign a group to where they wish to have it later post provisioning.

 ![](./images/createtemplate/32_provisioningtemplate_linkgroup.png)